ThomasLindskov/Communal/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [localhost](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+Any lint errors will also be visible in the console.

 Remember to run `npm i` or `yarn` first!

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production in the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+This command bundles React in production mode and optimizes the build for optimal performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and filenames include hashes.
-Your app is ready to be deployed!
+Your app is ready for deployment!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+For more information on deployment, check out the [deployment guide](https://facebook.github.io/create-react-app/docs/deployment)